thisisqubika/coding-challenges/node-js.md

 About Memcached:

-> Free & open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.
+> Free & open-source, high-performance, distributed memory object caching system, generic in nature,
+> but intended for use in speeding up dynamic web applications by alleviating database load.

 The server must listen for new connections on a given TCP port.
 The implementation must accept connections and commands from any Memcached client and respond appropriately.

 ### Requirements